qraynaud/ha-mappedcover/README.md

 - Robust entity and device cleanup when covers are removed or the integration is reconfigured.
 - All configuration and reconfiguration can be done via the Home Assistant UI (Config Flow/Options Flow).
 - HACS-compatible structure.
+- Throttle: You can define the minimum interval (in milliseconds) between calls to the underlying covers.
+This helps prevent rate-limiting or overloading physical devices.

 ## Installation